dohliam/ccmixter-download/README.md

 # ccmixter-download - A tool for batch downloading and streaming songs from ccMixter

-There is a lot of great open-licensed music on [ccMixter](http://ccmixter.org/), but it isn't very easy to download all tracks uploaded by a particular artist.
-This script allows you to download songs and stream entire playlists by specifying the artist name.
+There is a lot of great open-licensed music on [ccMixter](http://ccmixter.org/), but it isn't very easy to download all tracks uploaded by a particular artist or with a particular tag.
+This script allows you to download songs and stream entire playlists by specifying the artist or tag name.

 ## Usage